 Load Testing evaluates a system’s performance under expected load conditions.
 Objectives include assessing system response times, scalability, and reliability under specific user loads.
 To stress-test application components, simulate realistic user scenarios using tools like JMeter or LoadRunner.
 Measure and analyze performance metrics to identify bottlenecks, resource limitations, and potential failure points.
 Optimize system performance based on load testing results to enhance user experience and reliability.

-61. How do you handle performance testing for a distributed system?
+61. What methods are employed to handle performance testing for a distributed system?

 Ans: